-Encourage your kids to choose ONE WORD of motivation, inspiration and focus for 2017.
+Encourage your kids to choose ONE WORD of motivation, inspiration and focus for the new year.

 I’ve never been much of a resolutions person.
 The few times I tried to start the year with specific promises to myself, I came up short by Valentine’s Day.
 The past few years, though, I’ve found great success in goal-setting each month in small doses (thank you Lara Casey and #PowerSheets) and choosing one word as a theme or banner over my year.